abaird986/aws-modern-application-workshop/module-2/README.md

 With a new task definition registered, we're ready to provision the infrastructure needed in our service stack.
 Rather than directly expose our service to the Internet, we will provision a **Network Load Balancer (NLB)** to sit in front of our service tier.
 This would enable our frontend website code to communicate with a single DNS name while our backend service would be free to elastically scale in-and-out based on demand or if failures occur and new containers need to be provisioned.

-To provision a new NLB, execute the following CLI command in the Cloud9 terminal:
+To provision a new NLB, execute the following CLI command in the Cloud9 terminal (retrieve the subnetIds from the CloudFormation output you saved):

 ```
 aws elbv2 create-load-balancer --name mysfits-nlb --scheme internet-facing --type network --subnets REPLACE_ME_PUBLIC_SUBNET_ONE REPLACE_ME_PUBLIC_SUBNET_TWO